 The availability of instruments for the endogenous pronoun form choices of peers we just described may raise the following question: why not estimate a linear two-way author-fixed effects model where the dependent variable is a dummy for a given pronoun form choice, and we instrument the peers' average choices with the same instruments we use to estimate the control function outlined above?
 Such an IV estimator would not in general identify any well defined causal effect in a setting like ours.
-This is because in a network setting with heterogeneous peer effects, the standard monotonicity requirement for the first stage will not hold.
+This is because in a network setting with heterogeneous peer effects, the standard monotonicity requirement for the first stage may not hold.
 In the treatment effects literature, for example, it is well know that IV in general does not recover a treatment effect for any sub-population in the presence of defiers (Angrist et al., 1996; Dahl et al., 2023).

-In our setting, we have argued there can be conformist and contrarian economists.
+In our setting, we have argued that apriori there can be conformist and contrarian economists.
 Consider an author i, conformist or contrarian, with one peer, j.
 If j is a conformist, he will be more likely to choose a particular writing style when that style is more popular among his peers, k.
 Author i is thus a complier, since his treatment variable, j's choice, is increasing in k's choice.
-If j is a contrarian, however, he will be more likely to choose a particular writing style when that style is less popular among his peers, k.
+If j is a contrarian, however, he will be more likely to choose a particular among his peers, k.
+Author i is thus a complier, since his treatment variable, j's choice a particular writing style when that style is less popular among his peers, k.
 Author i is thus a defier, since his treatment variable, j's choice, is decreasing in k's choice.